 11 – What sort of tax enquiries can I expect?

-Over the last nine years we have seen thousands of questions on all tax topics.
+Since we launched in 2007 we have seen thousands of questions on all tax topics.
 You will only appear in the search results when someone searches for tax specialisms you have chosen.
-Among the new features will be a facility to avoid enquiries from the public.
-If you choose to do this you should only receive enquiries from accountants seeking tax support on a professional basis.
+If you only want to receive enquiries from accountants and other professionals, you can set your profile to avoid enquiries from the public.

 12 – What if I can’t deal with the enquiry?

 This will probably be quite rare.
 If it happens, we ask that you refer the person back to the Network and suggest to them that they use the onsite search facility and contact a different tax specialist.

 13 – How many tax specialisms can I claim?